apache/incubator-kie-kogito-examples/kogito-quickstarts/02-kogito-auth-example/README.md

 |    alice      |   alice    | *HR*                |
 |    jdoe       |   jdoe     | *IT*                |

-Once started, you should be able to access your *Keycloak Server* at [localhost:8480/auth](http://localhost:8480/auth) with *admin* user.
+Once server is started, you should be able to access your *Keycloak Server* at [localhost:8480/auth](http://localhost:8480/auth) with *admin* user.

 ### Security using OpenID Connect